status-im/nimbus-eth2/docs/the_style_book/src/03_language.md

 ### Practical notes

-`const` and `let` each introduce coompile-time constraints that help limit the scope of bugs that must be considered when reading and debugging code.
+`const` and `let` each introduce compile-time constraints that help limit the scope of bugs that must be considered when reading and debugging code.

 ## Variable initialization